binadacode/smart-campus-api/README.md

 }
 ```

 There is no @GET or @POST on this method.
 JAX-RS recognizes it as a subresource locator because it returns an object (SensorReadingResource).
-JAX-RS continues dispatching the request to that object’s annotated methods.
+JAX-RS continues dispatching the request to that object's annotated methods.
 The sensorId path parameter is passed to SensorReadingResource through its constructor so the reading resource always knows which sensor it belongs to.
 The alternative is to define every GET /sensors/{id}/readings and POST /sensors/{id}/readings method directly inside SensorResource.
 That works for 2 methods but becomes a problem when readings have their own sub paths, when the reading logic is complicated or when SensorReadingResource should be tested separately.
 The locator pattern puts reading logic in its own class with a single responsibility and keeps SensorResouce focused on sensor level operations.

 ---